georgestephanis/theme-downloader/readme.txt

 Tags: Theme, Download, Zip
 Requires at least: 3.4
 Tested up to: 3.6
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A handy dandy plugin that tries to let you download any installed theme as a zip file, if your server supports it.
+A handy dandy plugin that tries to let you download any installed theme as a zip file.

 == Description ==